 The California Maritime Academy Office of Business Affairs (Cashiers) is responsible for disbursing refunds from student accounts once financial aid has been applied to your student account.
 You must be registered and have your tuition and fees billed to your account for financial aid to be applied.
 Aid funds are never made available in advance.
 Textbooks cannot be charged to a student's account.
 It is assumed that the student will purchase textbooks out-of-pocket and use any refund to "reimburse" themselves for the costs.
 If a credit balance remains on your student account after current University charges are paid, you will be issued a refund.
 Federal Work-Study earnings are paid by payroll check to you each month for hours worked.
 You may receive a refund and still have an outstanding balance on your account.

 If you have direct deposit set up, your refund will be directly deposited to your bank account and should be available the first day of classes.
 You can sign up for Direct Deposit online through PeopleSoft Self Service Section.
 This is the quickest, most efficient way to receive your refund.

 If you did not sign up for direct deposit you will have a check mailed to your current mailing address, as listed with the University.
 Please check PeopleSoft to make sure your address is up to date.

-There are several ways in which your aid may be delayed.
-Here are the most common reasons:
+There are several ways in which your aid may be delayed or late.
+Here are the most common reasons aid can be delayed:

 We are here to help you manage your financial aid experience, but much of the responsibility falls on you.
 Be sure to check PeopleSoft frequently and review any emails you receive from us as they may include requests for additional information or action.
 Call, email, or stop by if you have any questions, we are here to help you!